diegovillatoromx/flink-kinesis-streaming-pipeline/README.md

    ```terminal
    aws s3 cp <local-file-path> s3://us-accidents-dataset-useast1-dev/raw_us_accidents_dataset/
    ```
+   Make sure to replace `<local-file-path>` with the actual path to the downloaded dataset on your local machine.
+Once the file is copied to the S3 bucket, it will be accessible for further data processing and analysis within our AWS environment.

 3. To create a Data Stream named `us-accidents-data-stream-1` do the following:
    - Inside the AWS Console, click on the "Kinesis" tab.
    - Create the Data Stream: